pharmaverse/pharmaverse/README.md

 The code on `develop` is hosted to: http://openpharma.s3-website.us-east-2.amazonaws.com/develop/

-The code from the last edited PR is hosted at: http://openpharma.s3-website.us-east-2.amazonaws.com/pr/

 The intended workflows expects that `develop` is the UAT branch where you check things pre-prod.
 While the 'build from PR` allows you to work on something very experimental and check results, before pushing it do develop.

 This git flow is predicated on it being unlikely to have more than one person actively working on the site at any one time.
-As if to totally seperate PRs are made 30 seconds apart, you can't be sure which PR is deployed to the test site.
-If it becomes an issue, we can look to build more commit specific workflows.

 **You cannot work directly on master branch**.
 The only way to push in is via a PR.
 And it will be denied if you have not come through develop.